 Eszter: For me, it's Robert Lepage, who is a Quebecian Canadian theatremaker, whose interest is in theatre but in terms of visuality, or he's interested in how to tell the story in the best visual form.
 But sometimes, he can even break it down to seeing a performance or a production, let's say a production, it can happen that each scene is in a different visual form because he thinks that for that scene, it's the best shape and form.
 And I love that freedom.

-Gyula: So I'm supposed to...
-I don't know.
-Probably the artist called Ryan Trecartin.
+Gyula: Probably the artist called Ryan Trecartin.
 He's an American filmmaker and video artist, and he's one of the first artists who tried to somehow translate the logics of the internet into performances.
-He and his collaborators, such as Lisa Fitch who's a set designer, have made a lot of improvisation-based, role-playing performances that serve the basis for their films.
-Also, because of this kind of craziness that the narratives unfolding are always multidirectional and they don't necessarily make certain sense.
-We also like to use this as a method to make the audience step out of their rational way of thinking.
-I think this is a very good strategy for creating immersive art species.
+He and his collaborators, such as Lizzie Fitch, who's a set designer, have made a lot of improvisation-based, role-playing-like performances that serve the basis for their films.
+Perhaps, because of the craziness of their stuff, the narratives that unfold are always multidirectional and they don't necessarily make one certain sense.
+We also like to use this as a method, to make the audience step out of their rational way of thinking.
+I think this is a very good tool for creating immersive experiences.

-Viktor: But we also have a lot of inspirations from book culture, like Harry Potter.
+Viktor: We also have a lot of inspirations from pop culture, too, like Harry Potter.

 Gyula: Yeah, true.

-Gyula: Addams family.
-Halloween.
-But there are more and more artists or collectives working with similar topics and media and it's interesting.
-So, we had a collaboration last year with a collective called OMSK Social Club.
-They're a Berlin-based collective, and it was very interesting.
-So what we really enjoy among us, is that all of us have a different perspective on the same thing.
-And when we would meet, this collective who we're doing something very close to what we are doing, it was very strange, actually.
-That was also interesting, and I would also say that we are all surrounded by artists.
+Gyula: Addams family, Halloween… But there are more and more artists or collectives working with similar topics and media and it's interesting.
+We had a collaboration last year with a collective called OMSK Social Club.
+They're a Berlin-based group, and it was very interesting.
+And we are all surrounded by artists.
 Our best friends are artists, and we are very inspired by them, actually.
-So that's probably the main source of inspiration, what we get when we go to Trafó and see performances by people like Csaba Molnár or Tamara Vadas or Imre Vass.
+So that's probably the main source of inspiration for us, what we get when we go to Trafó in Budapest and see performances by people like Csaba Molnár or Tamara Zsófia Vadas or Imre Vass.
 They're all amazing people.

-Viktor: And also from me, the fine arts scene.
-People from AQB (Art Quarter Budapest).
+Viktor: And people from the visual arts scene, such as artists from AQB (Art Quarter Budapest).

 Gyula: Yeah, yeah.
-It's more like becoming a community.
+We are kind of becoming a community.
 Also because of COVID, I think that the circle we are part of is just growing bigger and bigger because I think people have more focus on their local communities than ever before.
 And yeah, I really enjoy being in this community of one hundred people and being inspired by them.
-And also, through collaborations, we will for example, do a collaboration with the artist duo Lőrinc Borsos in the Studio of Young Artists (FKSE) and also Csenge Vass, who's a textile designer.
+And also, through collaborations.
+We’ve just had a collaboration with the artist duo Lőrinc Borsos and textile designer Csenge Vass in the Studio of Young Artists’ Association (FKSE) in Budapest.